 The vistas from The Shard on floors 68, 69 and 72 provide views at almost double the height of any other viewpoints in London.
 Entrance to London’s highest view is included in the London Pass.
 Otherwise, book your tickets online in advance for £20.

-There are also bars on the 31st and 32nd floors with ceiling-to-floor windows and spectacular views, albeit not quite as impressive as those from the top.
+There are also bars on some of the upper levels with ceiling-to-floor windows and spectacular views, albeit not quite as impressive as those from the top.
 You can pop into one of the bars and catch a sneak peek for free.
 However, I’d recommend buying a cocktail (with the money you saved on the entrance ticket) and take some time to enjoy the scene.

 The Gherkin (30 St Mary Axe)